DDtKey/protect-endpoints/README.md

 You can find more [`examples`] in the git repository folder and [`documentation`].

+# Error customization

+Custom error responses can be specified using Rocket catchers.
+See the Rocket documentation for [catchers](https://doc.rust-lang.org/cargo/commands/cargo-doc.html).

+You can set up custom responses for:

+`401 Unauthorized` - when it wasn't possible to obtain authorization data from the request in your extractor.

+`403 Forbidden` - when the permissions did not match the specified for the endpoint.

 ## Supported `rocket` versions
 * For `rocket-grants: 0.5.*` supported version of `rocket` is `0.5.*`